 Almost any dietary factor that can alter the intraruminal environment can cause simple indigestion.
-The disease is common in hand-fed dairy and beef cattle because of variability in the quality and quantity of their feed.
-Dairy cattle may suddenly eat excessive quantities of highly palatable feeds such as corn or grass silage; beef cattle may eat excessive quantities of relatively indigestible, poor-quality roughage during winter.
+Simple indigestion is common in hand-fed dairy and beef cattle because of variability in the quality and quantity of their feed.
+Dairy cattle may gorge excessive quantities of highly palatable feeds such as corn or grass silage; beef cattle may eat excessive quantities of relatively indigestible, poor-quality roughage during winter.
 During drought, cattle and sheep may be forced to eat large quantities of poor-quality straw, bedding, or grain.
 Simple indigestion can result from suddenly changing the feed, using spoiled or frozen feeds, introducing urea to a ration, turning cattle onto a lush cereal grain pasture, or introducing feedlot cattle to a high-level grain ration.

 Simple indigestion is usually associated with a sudden change in the pH of the ruminal contents, such as a decrease in ruminal pH due to rapid fermentation of ingested carbohydrates or an increase in ruminal pH due to forestomach hypomotility and putrefaction of ingested feed.
 It can also result from accumulation of excessive quantities of relatively indigestible feed that may physically impair rumen function.
-Multiple animals are usually simultaneously affected because simple indigestion has a nutritional basis, although the severity of the clinical signs can vary among animals.
+Multiple animals in a group are usually simultaneously affected because simple indigestion has a nutritional basis, although severity of clinical signs can vary among animals.